 Hair regrowth from lasers is still a controversial subject, and from what I have read in various studies, the best results will lead to maintenance and, if you are lucky, minor regrowth.
 You will not get anywhere near your teenage hairline back from using lasers.
 Totally bald areas of the scalp will not sprout hair once again after light phototherapy.

 The oldest of these FDA cleared lasers is the HairMax LaserComb, while the most recent of these is the Theradome Laser Helmet.
-Also cleared is the funky looking iGrow.
+Also cleared are the funky looking iGrow Laser Helmet; the iRestore Hair Growth System; and the Capillus Laser Therapy Cap.
 Note that the FDA clearance statement for each of these products uses different terminology and is not the same thing.